 What we do every day at PEER:

-- Expose political manipulation of science.
-Public agency scientists are under tremendous pressure not to report results that argue for resource protection, and when they do that work its often suppressed or re-written.
-PEER is working now in Congress to enact the very first laws protecting the integrity of public agency scientists.
+- Combat political manipulation of science.
+Public agency scientists are under tremendous pressure not to report results that argue for resource protection, and when they do that work it is often suppressed or re-written.
+PEER is working to strengthen and enforce scientific integrity rules and data quality laws to protect the accuracy and completeness of technical documents.
 Follow our progress.

 - Defend whistleblowers.
 While we work mightily to avoid putting employees in the position of having to be whistleblowers, if that is not possible, we defend them ferociously.
-See how one case unfolded.
+See how.

 - Throw a Lifeline to every environmental employee.
 PEER wants to reach out to cubicles, field stations and laboratories across the country.
 Every employee who faces political pressures to ignore laws or put development above conservation should know how to call PEER.

 What Else Would You Like to Know About PEER?
 Look around this site and find out!